vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 The attack typically follows these steps:

 1. **Phishing Email Received**
-   The user receives a phishing email that appears to be legitimate.
+   The user receives a phishing email that may closely resemble a legitimate message.

    ![IMAGE](/images/m365-protect-against-aitm-phishing/m365-protect-against-aitm-phishing-1.png)